Speewah, Queensland: Geography

 The Kennedy Highway is the north-west boundary of the locality.

 The terrain is mountainous with individual peaks including Yalbogie Hill at 645 m, North Peak at 670 m and Mount Williams at 1017 m.

-The south-eastern part of the locality are in Dinden National Park and Speewah Conservation Park.
+The south-eastern part of the locality are in Dinden National Park (part of the Wet Tropics of Queensland, a UNESCO world heritage site) and Speewah Conservation Park.

+Apart from these protected areas, the land use is partly rural residential housing and some grazing on native vegetation.
+Other areas remain undeveloped land.